 The recommendations on representation of specimen take account of the current incomplete set of investigation codes available.
 Recent experience in the UK suggests that the first approach above, using the Entity.code is a more flexible basis for requesting and reporting laboratory investigation using SNOMED CT.

-The guidance on use of SNOMED CT in the Entity.code attribute is intended to avoid conflicts or ambiguity that may result from representing the values of [ 116686009 | has specimen ] and Entity.code using different coding systems.
+The guidance on use of SNOMED CT in the Entity.code attribute is intended to avoid conflicts or ambiguity that may result from representing the values of [ 116686009 | has specimen |] and Entity.code using different coding systems.

-2.4.3 Product and Consumable Participations in Supply and SubstanceAdministration
+Product and Consumable Participations in Supply and SubstanceAdministration